Celtech/ACME/README.md

   exposed to the outside world

-This project will not be something you can run locally on Docker for Mac for a true end to end test, you will need linux based server that can properly expose ports to the outside world.
+This project will not be something you can run locally on Docker for Mac for a true end-to-end test, you will need linux based server that can properly expose ports to the outside world.

 ### Quick start